 - The biggest challenge for many companies is where to begin.
 Here, we share 5 practical customer retention strategies that you can use to keep your existing customers happy over the long-term and increase your profits.

-The strange thing is that time and again, we hear it’s cheaper to keep existing customers than acquire new ones.
+Yet, we keep on hearing, time and again, that it’s cheaper to keep existing customers than acquire new ones.

 In this blog post we will explain why and how customer retention is essential to growing your sales, and we will also provide you with five tips and practical examples of how CRM software can help you carry out the ways to sell more to your existing customers.